 According to the Internet Society, during 2018, approximately 12,600 deliberate routing attacks or accidental routing outages occurred.
-Whether malicious or inadvertent, many incidents involved the Border Gateway Protocol.
+Whether malicious or inadvertent, many incidents are involving in the Border Gateway Protocol.
 BGP hijacking has resulted in the theft of cryptocurrencies and data, and BGP leaks have led to widespread outages.
-For example, Google suffered severe outages in several regions as the result of a routing leak at an ISP in Nigeria that rerouted a portion of Google's traffic through China.
-Another incident in 2019 took down some of the internet's biggest sites, including Facebook, eBay, and Amazon.
-When Pakistan tried to block access to YouTube within their country in 2008, they took down YouTube in many other countries.
+For example, Google suffered severe outages in several regions as the result of a routing leak at an ISP in Nigeria that rerouted a portion of Google’s traffic through China.
+Another incident in 2019 took down some of the internet’s biggest sites, including Facebook, eBay, and Amazon.
+When Pakistan tried to block access to YouTube within its country in 2008, it took down YouTube in many other countries.
 There is also some evidence that BGP vulnerabilities are frequently exploited by hostile governments, espionage and intelligence agencies, and extremist groups.

 The issues with the insecure nature of BGP have been known for many years.
 After all, the protocol relies on autonomous systems trusting other autonomous systems.
-The system receiving an advertisement or IP prefix from another system has no way of verifying the integrity or origin of the advertisement, so BGP is truly a case of blind trust, and blind trust is seldom a great approach to cybersecurity.
-Blind trust can lead employees to accept a phishing email as legitimate or harmless almost as easily as it can lead one system to accept another system's advertisement as legitimate, appropriate, and preferred.
+The system receiving an advertisement or IP prefix from another system has no way of verifying the integrity or origin of the advertisement, so BGP is truly a case of blind trust, and a blind trust is seldom a great approach to cybersecurity.
+Blind trust can lead employees to accept a phishing email as legitimate or harmless almost as easily as it can lead one system to accept another system’s advertisement as legitimate, appropriate, and preferred.

 How Minding Your MANRS Can Help